wow-uh/wow-uh/content/post/2022-01-10-taher-JAWRA-coastal/index.md

 url_video: ""
 ---

-Congratulations to Taher Chegini for publishing his paper at the Journal of the American Water Resources Association titled "A Novel Framework for Parametric Analysis of Coastal Transition Zone Modeling"
+Congratulations to Taher Chegini for publishing his paper in the Journal of the American Water Resources Association titled "A Novel Framework for Parametric Analysis of Coastal Transition Zone Modeling"

 ## Abstract